"There are no beautiful surfaces without a terrible depth."

 She answered coldly, but tears burned her eyes.
 "Nothing."
 Everything.
 "I remembered, that's all."

-After sixteen years of nightmares, sixteen years of denial and perennial fear, crying because of this for the first time – and by crying about it, acknowledging that it was real.
+After sixteen years of nightmares, sixteen years of denial and perennial fear, crying because of this for the first time – and by crying about it, acknowledging that it had happened.

 "Remembered what?"
-He asked, serious; still not intrusive or pressuring.
+He asked, serious; still not intrusive.

-Three weeks ago she couldn't have even believed that she'd tell him this – but now, somehow, it seemed so much more logical than to talk about it to Lincoln, or Michael even.
+Two weeks ago, she couldn't have even believed that she would tell him this – but now, somehow, it seemed so much more logical than to talk about it to Lincoln, or Michael even.
 Because to say it to Paul Kellerman, despite all he'd done, was somehow okay.
 Because he was there, and because he was listening.
+Because it didn't really matter if she told him anything.

 Because he was her shadow-friend.